MadMerick01/BolidesTheCutbyAbleMerick/README.md

 --------------------------------------------------------------------------------------

 **Custom Lua AI switching behaviour based on forward thinking**.
-The Bolides use custom lua ai mode and constraint switching to enable for example safe downhill chases and better safe corner speeds while still preserving good top speed and retention of speed in corners.
+The Bolides use custom lua ai mode and constraint switching to enable for example realistic and safe downhill chases while still preserving good top speed and retention of speed in corners.
 They limit speed when appropriate, lane change and avoid traffic and obstacles.
 Essentially the Bolides are better drivers than 'flee' mode vanilla.
 Part of the inspiration of this mod originated in my curious digging into the weeds of the Beamng.drive AI and finding a surprisingly robust set of parameters and road ahead information.
-Once the fun parts of the mod are more fleshed out I intend to return to keep refining Bolide AI further.
+Once the core parts of the mod are more robustly implemented I intend to return to keep refining Custom Bolide AI further.

 -------------------------------------------------------------------------------------